-Borrowing is free of charge if the user picks up his items in the library. for delivery by post a fee is charged.
-Non-circulating books - marked by a red signature sticker - and all journals may only be used in the library.
+Borrowing is free of charge if the user picks up his items in the library.
+Postal delivery are subject to a fee.
+Non-circulating books - marked by a red label - and all journals may only be used in the library.

 Media, equipment and furnishings must be handled with care.
 In the event of damage or loss, the library can demand all costs and expenses caused by the user for their repair.
 Users bear full responsiblility for every item used or borrowed.
 Notes or marks made in media are considered damage.
 The librarians must be notified of any existing damage or missing enclosures.
 Lost or damaged documents will be replaced at the user's expense.
 In addition, repair, replacement and handling fees will be charged.

 The library is not liable for personal effects brought into the library by users.
 The library waives all liability for any consequences of the use of information, data, and information storage devices.
 All borrowing of library media and the making, sending and use of article copies are subject to copyright law.

 The library's fees and costs for special services are published on the website vetbiblio.uzh.ch.